Go Digital With Your Restaurant, Caffé or BarDecember 23rd, 2021

 3. Sell gift cards, start a loyalty program and build a newsletter

-Convert the potential guest into regulars by providing them with little gifts or free services.
+Convert potential guests into regulars by providing them with little gifts or free services.
 Offer free recipes of your dishes to your fans.
 Even downloadable desktop and mobile wallpapers might please them.

 You can go further and offer cooking or barista classes, which will bring your guests closer together.